 Colonel John Boyd invents the concept of the OODA

-In the 1950s, there was a man named John Boyd who revolutionized aerial combat.
-He was known as “40 Second Boyd”, because he had a standing offer that he could start from any position in the air, and defeat his opponent in 40 seconds.
+In the 1950s, John Boyd revolutionized aerial combat.
+People call him “40 Second Boyd”.
+They called him that because he had a standing bet.
+His offer was that he and an opponent could start from any position in the air.
+He would defeat the person in 40 seconds or less.
 He never lost his bet.

-He was influential in a lot of ways, but one of the things he’s known for is his theory of how to gain tactical advantage in aerial combat.
-The way to gain advantage is not to have the fastest plane, or to be moving the fastest.
-The key to victory is to be able to create situations wherein one can make appropriate decisions more quickly than one’s opponent.
+He was influential in a many ways, but one of the things he’s known for is his theory of how to win in aerial combat.
+The secret is not to have the fastest plane.
+The key to victory is to create situations where you can make good decisions more quickly than your opponent.
 He called this idea the OODA loop.
 The idea was to

 - Decide, and